OWLcracker/big-data/README.md

 It is estimated that the aggregated data will be small enough that big data frameworks like Spark are not necessary to process the data.
 Rather, the data can be processed with traditional data processing frameworks like Pandas or SuperSet.
+Because of this, the Thrift Server is not necessary and will not be used.
+Another reason for this is also that during the development of this project, the researchers weren't able to discover a way to scale the Thrift Server horizontally.

 The cost of this setup is estimated to be about 786.18$ per month.
 This includes the costs for the EBS volumes, the EC2 instances, and the EMR cluster.
 The costs for the EBS volumes are estimated to be about 17.85$ per month.
 The costs